Psalmuel01/HyperYield/README.md

 - Dispatch XCM messages to Bifrost to mint vDOT.
 - Track each user's shares and share price over time.
 - Dispatch XCM messages to redeem vDOT back to DOT + yield on withdrawal.
-- Include an emergency pause and a demo-friendly fallback strategy.
+- Include an emergency pause and an XCM-failure fallback strategy.

-Fallback strategy (critical for a 7-hour build):

-- The UX continues to work even if the XCM precompile is unavailable/misconfigured.
-- Contract actions degrade to emitted events and mocked yield accounting so the demo flow remains intact.

-## Frontend Spec

-Design direction:

-- Dark, precise, financial UI (not generic gradient DeFi)
-- Monospace numbers, clear data panels, and an "XCM status" banner for trust

-Views (implemented as a UI state machine in this prototype):

-- Connect Wallet (demo connect)
-- Main Dashboard: vault stats, deposit panel, position panel, activity feed
-- Transaction Pending overlay during "XCM dispatch" (simulated)
+Fallback strategy:
+- If XCM dispatch is unavailable or misconfigured on the target network, the contract emits intent events and safely blocks or defers share accounting for actions that depend on successful XCM delivery.

 ## Tech Stack

 - Frontend: React + Vite + TypeScript
 - Styling: Tailwind CSS
 - Contract integration (planned): `ethers.js`, wallet connection (e.g. wagmi/viem + RainbowKit)
-- Prototype logic (current): mocked vault state to keep the demo end-to-end
+- Contract integration: wire the UI to real `HyperVault.sol` methods as they are implemented

 ## Local Development